Can I Use HSA or FSA Funds for Recovery Equipment?

 Using a Limited-Purpose FSA (LPFSA) for recovery equipment

 An LPFSA covers dental and vision only.
-It cannot be used for any recovery equipment, regardless of LMN.
+It cannot be used for recovery equipment, regardless of LMN.

 6